-The Somerset Choices website is a good place for you or someone who helps you, to start finding out about what help is available that you can arrange yourself, for example, with your personal care, staying independent, keeping safe, staying physically and mentally well, or maintaining relationships that are important to you.
+The Somerset Community Connect website is a good place for you or someone who helps you, to start finding out about what help is available that you can arrange yourself, for example, with your personal care, staying independent, keeping safe, staying physically and mentally well, or maintaining relationships that are important to you.
 It has lots of information about services, equipment and care providers in Somerset.

 If you would like to talk with someone from Adult Social Care for their advice and information about services that may help you or the person who cares for you, please ask your ward staff, and they will make arrangements for someone to come and see you.